josedejesusAmaya/JS-cheatsheet/Module 02/README.md

 	```
 	For all the methods available checkout [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#static_methods)
 - ### Object to primitive conversion
+	What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?
+	JavaScript doesn’t exactly allow to customize how operators work on objects.
+	That’s an important limitation, as the result of `obj1 + obj2` can’t be another object!

 	You can convert an object to a primitive value by using methods from the prototype 	object, this methods must be overrided in order to convert it in whatever you want.
 	```js
 		const socks = {